opensearch-project/documentation-website/_security/configuration/tls.md

 `plugins.security.ssl.transport.client.pemcert_filepath` | Path to the X.509 node client certificate chain (PEM format), which must be under the `config` directory, specified using a relative path.
 Required.
 `plugins.security.ssl.transport.client.pemtrustedcas_filepath` | Path to the root CAs (PEM format), which must be under the `config` directory, specified using a relative path.
 Required.

-### Separate client and server Keystore and truststore files
+### Separate client and server keystore and truststore files

 Name | Description
 :--- | :---